 To see detailed race results or overall standings, please head over to results.
 During the actual race you can follow the leaderboard here.
 The instant results may contain minor errors.
 They are finalized within 24 hours after the race takes place.

-All 15 athletes who make it through to the Final on Day 2 score points.
+The top 15 athletes score points across the regular Championship Series weekends.
 It is 15 for the winner down to 1 point for 15th place.

 The Championship Series Finale has additional points on the line with:

-Bonus Points are largely connected to our Championship Jerseys, which ensure to keep things highly competitive at every stage of the race.
-The Jerseys have their own point system.
-The points are scored in both Semi-Finals and Finals, and are awarded to the quickest time of the day for the first swim, bike and run disciplines, and the total time in the first two transitions.
+The Jerseys have their own point scoring system.
+The points are awarded to the quickest time of the day for the first swim, bike and run disciplines.

-At the end of the Championship Series the Jersey holder is awarded 1 bonus point towards the overall Leaderboard.
+At the end of the Championship Series the Jersey winners receive a cash bonus.